larryhastings/big/README.md

 The main class in `big.state` is `StateManager`.
 This class maintains the current "state" of your state machine, and manages transitions to new states.
-It takes one required parameter, which is the initial state.
+The constructor takes one required parameter, the initial state.

-Here are my recommended best practices for working with `StateManager` for medium-sized and larger state machines:
+Here are my recommendations for best practices when working with `StateManager` for medium-sized and larger state machines:

 * Your state machine should be implemented as a *class.*
     * You should store `StateManager` as an attribute of that class, preferably called `state_manager`.
 (Your state machine should have a "has-a" relationship with `StateManager`, not an "is-a" relationship where it inherits from `StateManager`.)
-    * Decorating your state machine class with the [`accessor`](accessorattributestate-state_managerstate_manager) decorator will save you a lot of boilerplate.
+    * You should decorate your state machine class with the [`accessor`](accessorattributestate-state_managerstate_manager) decorator--this will save you a lot of boilerplate.
       If your state machine is stored in `o`, decorating with `accessor` lets you can access the current state using `o.state` instead of `o.state_manager.state`.
-* Your states should be implemented as *classes.*
+* Every state should be implemented as a *class.*
     * You should have a base class for your state classes, containing whatever functionality they have in common.
     * You're encouraged to define these state classes *inside*